 Massage is promoted by touch, it is moving the body tissues, manipulating superficial and deeper layers of muscles and connective tissues.
-This can affect all body systems -musculoskeletal, nervous, cardiovascular, lymphatic/immune, skin, respiratory, digestion and urinary system.
+This can affect all body systems - musculoskeletal, nervous, cardiovascular, lymphatic/immune, skin, respiratory, digestive and urinary systems.

-Holistic massage uses the massage techniques of Swedish massage, effleurage, petrissage, friction, vibration, tapotement/percussion and other additional techniques such as holding, compression, trigger points, feathering, passive movements (passive stretches, joint mobilisation) and more.
+Holistic massage uses the massage techniques of Swedish massage, effleurage, petrissage, friction, vibration, tapotement/percussion and other additional techniques such as holding, compression, trigger points, passive movements (passive stretches, joint mobilisation), myofascial release, scar tissue release.

 Meaning of 'holistic' massage

 Holistic massage is an individual treatment that is specifically tailored to each client.
-A Holistic practitioner treats the client as a whole, taking into account their emotional and spiritual wellbeing, as well as their physical body.
-A Holistic therapist works with the client rather than just giving massage to them.
+A Holistic practitioner treats the client as a whole, taking into account their physical, physiological and emotional body.
+A Holistic therapist works with the client rather than just giving a massage to them.

 Deep massage may flatten out adipose (fatty) tissue in the skin temporarily (cellulite, wrinkles).
 Restrictions and thickening in connective tissue - fascia (cover of the muscle), tendons and ligaments may be relieved.
 Massage can reduce the forming of scar tissue in fascia affecting the muscle function.

 Specific massage which relaxes and soothes the nervous system may decrease anxiety, perceived pain (by releasing natural painkillers in the body - endorphins and neurochemicals) and improve sleep.
 Trigger point techniques relieve localised pain by improving fluid circulation in that area.